If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Another way to hide gaps is to list months of employment rather than specific dates.
 For example, if you finished work on the 2nd November, you’d write ‘November 2018’.

-If it’s a longer gap that can’t be concealed this way, you’ll need to address it.
-However, your CV may not be the best place to do it.
+If it’s a longer gap in employment that can’t be concealed this way, you’ll need to address it.
+However, your CV may not be the best place to do this.

 Keep your CV short and to the point.
 Include a brief note about the gap in your work history, and then elaborate on it in your cover letter.